Biggest Ice Fishing Sleds In 2023 (Maximize Load Capacity)

 Pelican Trek Sport 75 Utility Sled75” x 31” x 15”300 L500 lbs33 lbs

-The table above shows the key specs of the 5 largest ice fishing sleds on the market.
+The table above shows the key specs of the 5 largest ice fishing sleds on the market that we tested.

 All of these sleds have a maximal cargo load capacity of over 500 pounds, which means you need to tow the sled behind a motorized ice fishing vehicle when it is fully loaded.

-Now let’s take a closer look at each of these models.
+Now let’s take a closer look at each of these ice fishing sleds.

 Otter Pro Sled Large